Varieties of Chinese

-Chinese, also known as Sinitic, is a branch of the Sino-Tibetan language family consisting of hundreds of local varieties, many of which are not mutually intelligible.
+There are hundreds of local Chinese language varieties forming a branch of the Sino-Tibetan language family, many of which are not mutually intelligible.
 Variation is particularly strong in the more mountainous southeast part of mainland China.
-The varieties are typically classified into several groups: Mandarin, Wu, Min, Xiang, Gan, Hakka and Yue, though some varieties remain unclassified.
+The varieties are typically classified into several groups: Mandarin, Wu, Min, Xiang, Gan, Jin, Hakka and Yue, though some varieties remain unclassified.
 These groups are neither clades nor individual languages defined by mutual intelligibility, but reflect common phonological developments from Middle Chinese.

-Chinese varieties differ most in their phonology, and to a lesser extent in vocabulary and syntax.
+Chinese varieties have the greatest differences in their phonology, and to a lesser extent in vocabulary and syntax.
 Southern varieties tend to have fewer initial consonants than northern and central varieties, but more often preserve the Middle Chinese final consonants.
 All have phonemic tones, with northern varieties tending to have fewer distinctions than southern ones.
 Many have tone sandhi, with the most complex patterns in the coastal area from Zhejiang to eastern Guangdong.

-Standard Chinese, a form of Mandarin, takes its phonology from the Beijing dialect, with vocabulary from the Mandarin group and grammar based on literature in the modern written vernacular.
-It is one of the official languages of China.

-Taiwanese Mandarin is one of the official languages of Taiwan.
-Standard Singaporean Mandarin is one of the four official languages of Singapore.
-Chinese (specifically, Mandarin Chinese) is one of the six official languages of the United Nations.
+Standard Chinese takes its phonology from the Beijing dialect, with vocabulary from the Mandarin group and grammar based on literature in the modern written vernacular.
+It is one of the official languages of China and one of the four official languages of Singapore.
+It has become a pluricentric language, with differences in pronunciation and vocabulary between the three forms.
+It is also one of the six official languages of the United Nations.